 Historically, Lisbon is one of the oldest cities in Europe.
-Under Phoenicians’ reign, Lisbon was used as a trade port with its strategic location during 1200s BC.
+Under the Phoenicians’ reign, Lisbon was used as a trade port with its strategic location during 1200s BC.
 The city that spent several centuries under Rome’s reign and then several centuries under Muslims’ reign offers many antique beauties to its guests.

 Apart from its historical attractions, Lisbon also offers a vibrant, modern city life with attractions for both who seek peace and adventure.
 The city’s nightlife is among the bests of Europe.